koz/github-repo-search/README.md

 The components are styled using [`styled-components`](https://styled-components.com/), the styled components are usually defined inside the component file.
 Shared styled components such as `<Text />`, should be inside the `components` folder.

 Constants such as breakpoint values, color HEX, and also shared styles such as text styles (that could be applied to different components), are defined inside `/styles`.

+### Testing

+This projects use [Jest](https://jestjs.io/) for testing, with [`jest-dom`](https://github.com/testing-library/jest-dom) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro) to test React components.

+##### Utils

+The `spec/utils` folder contains some utilities to reduce boilerplates and facilitate custom hooks testing.

+- `renderWithContext.js`: This file exports three render functions implemented on top of the React Testing Library's [`render` function](https://testing-library.com/docs/react-testing-library/api#render), for tests of components that use `react-router` and/or `redux` logic inside.
+  - `renderWithRouter` render a component wrapped inside a Router, with the possibility of receiving a custom history, for better testing.
+  - `renderWithProvider` render a component wrapped inside a Redux Provider, that can receive an initial state as param.
+  - `renderWithContext` uses the same API as the two above to render a component wrapped inside a Redux Provider and a Router.
+- `renderHook.js`: This file export a render function using the `renderWithContext` described above, for rendering a custom React hook, returning the value returned by the hook.

+##### Coverage

+The `jest.config.js` file has the collect coverage option on, so every time a `yarn test` is used, a new coverage report is showed on the terminal and also generated inside the `coverage` folder.
+To check a more detailed coverage report, open the `coverage/lcov-report/index.html` on a browser.